 There are 21 bike and pedestrian bridges connecting Grand-Ile to the rest of Strasbourg.
 The medieval buildings and meandering canals, narrow paths, and peaceful parks make the Petit France area of the island particularly appealing.

-Strasbourg is an excellent city to participate in an AMA Waterways biking or walking tour (available to us on our upcoming Rhine Castles & Swiss Alps Yoga Cruise).
+Strasbourg is an excellent city to participate in an AMA Waterways biking or walking tour.

 A loss of any of these properties would be a loss for all of humanity.
 Fifty-three properties on the World Heritage List are currently considered "in danger," including the Everglades National Park here in the United States.
 I take every opportunity to visit these sites the world has agreed are remarkable and worth noting, learning from, and saving.